-While in Pakistan, the work is generally performed in an office environment.
-However, the position also requires some travel in host country, which may additionally involve special safety and/or security precautions.
+While in Afghanistan, the work may be performed in an office environment and/or on a military compound.
+The position also requires travel throughout the country of assignment, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

-- 12. START DATE: Immediately, once necessary clearances are obtained. - 13.
-POINT OF CONTACT: See Cover Letter.
+12. START DATE: Immediately, once necessary clearances are obtained.

+13. POINT OF CONTACT: See Cover Letter.